chris-townsend/project-three/README.md

 - [Slack:](https://slack.com/intl/en-gb/) Slack is a online messaging service which allows people to collaborate with their workspaces.
 Slack was incredibly useful for advice from students and tutors.

-- [YouTube:](https://www.youtube.com/) YouTube is a free video sharing website, it has been very useful for watching videos on python functions.

 - [JSHint Validator:](https://jshint.com/) Jshint was used to validate my JavaScript code.
 It showed any warnings and errors within my code.

 - [Ascii Art generator:](https://www.ascii-art-generator.org/) This art generator was used to create my diagrams in my diagrams.py folder.
 It has an option to select the max line width which was really handy as there is a max width of 80 characters long in the terminal.